Let’s get down to business with an Asian inspired menu!

 “A single grain of rice can tip the scale.
 One man may be the difference between victory and defeat.” – The Emperor

 I played a beautiful CD by the one and only Chee-Yun Kim, one of my favorite violinists!
 I was lucky enough to cook for her several years ago (see the party here) and she gave me this CD as a hostess gift, which is only available in Asia.
 What a special gift!
 Everyone commented on the lovely music.

 My friends really brought their A-game to Mulan!
 I was blown away by the gorgeous outfits.
 Becca wore an attention-grabbing off the shoulder yellow number and hot pink heels, Candy wore a little black dress fit for a warrior, Rebecca wore an off-the-shoulder floral maxi, Jason wore a paisley shirt and khakis, and Tara donned a one-shoulder pink jump suit.

 For my Disney bounding, I chose a red off-the-shoulder cherry blossom maxi paired with silver eye shadow, silver nail polish and silver heels as a nod to Mulan’s armor.
 My friends gifted me with this beautiful comb for my hair, which I wore straight like Mulan’s, which Disney fans will immediately recognize from the movie.
 Mulan wears a comb in multiple scenes and leaves the comb for her father to let her family know that she’s left in his stead.

 “How about a girl who’s got a brain, who always speaks her mind?” – Mulan

-I served a Singapore Sling at Mulan, a simple gin and pineapple cocktail with a splash of cherry brandy, angostura bitters, and bubbly ginger ale.
+I served the Honor to Us All, a simple gin and pineapple cocktail with a splash of cherry brandy, angostura bitters, and bubbly ginger ale.
 Most often served with a pineapple wedge, I served mine with tiny fans as an homage to the opening matchmaker scene in Mulan.

 Get the recipe here.